Describe a place that wasn't kept clean.: IELTS Speaking Cue Card

 What impact does cleanliness have on your dining experience?

 Cleanliness greatly affects my dining experience.
-A clean environment makes me feel comfortable and safe, while a dirty place can ruin my appetite and overall enjoyment of the meal.
-It also reflects the restaurant's standards and care for its customers.
+A clean environment makes me feel comfortable and safe to eat.
+It also reflects the restaurant's standards and care for customers.
+When a place is dirty, it can ruin my appetite and make me question the quality of the food.

 How do you think restaurants can improve their cleanliness?

 Restaurants can improve cleanliness by implementing regular cleaning schedules, training staff on hygiene practices, and conducting inspections.
-They should also encourage feedback from customers to identify areas needing attention and ensure that all dining areas are well-maintained.
+They should also encourage feedback from customers about cleanliness and address any issues promptly to maintain a positive dining environment.

 Have you ever reported a cleanliness issue to a restaurant?